jgrembi/riskCommunicator/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Added functionality to use negative binomial distribution for overdispersed count/rate outcomes.

+* Changed order of operations for calculating risk difference which resulted in changes to previous estimates at the hundredths decimal place.

+* Added additional error checks to prevent users from inputting incorrect data structures.

+## Test environments
+* local OS macOS Catalina install, R 4.1.2
+* win-builder (devel and release)
+* rhub (debian-gcc-devel, ubuntu-gcc-devel, ubuntu-gcc-release, linux-x86_64-rocker-gcc-san)

+## R CMD check results
+For local OS, win-builder, debian-gcc-devel, ubuntu-gcc-devel, ubuntu-gcc-release, and linux-x86_64-rocker-gcc-san there were no ERRORs or WARNINGs or NOTEs.

+## Downstream dependencies
+There are currently no downstream dependencies for this package

+# Previous cran-comments
+## Resubmission
+This is a resubmission.
+In this version I have:
 * Reduced the DESCRIPTION title to 58 characters.
 * Added references to the Description field of the DESCRIPTION file.

 ## Test environments
-* local OS macOS Catalina install, R 4.1.2
+* local OS macOS Catalina install, R 4.0.0
 * win-builder (devel and release)
-* rhub (debian-gcc-devel, linux-x86_64-centos-epel)
+* rhub (debian-gcc-devel, linux-x86_64-centos-epel-rdt)

 ## R CMD check results
-For local OS and linux-x86_64-centos6-epel there were no ERRORs or WARNINGs or NOTEs.
+For local OS and linux-x86_64-centos6-epel-rdt there were no ERRORs or WARNINGs or NOTEs.
 For win-builder and debian-gcc-devel there were no ERRORs or WARNINGs.

 For win-builder there was 1 NOTE: